Statement

 Emily Cussins is a Netherlands based British artist with a BA in Fine Art/ Art History from Goldsmiths College, and an MA in Documentary Photography from UAL (LCC).

-Having worked across many different creative fields, after the birth of her daughter in 2022 (and inspired by her) she began to return to the work she started as a child; painting with soil.
+Since graduating, she has worked across many different creative fields, but in 2023, after the birth of her daughter (and inspired by her) she began to return to the work she started as a child; painting with soil.
 (Then molehills from her parents garden).

 Emily grew up in the English countryside, with hours spent playing outdoors surrounded by ancient woodland and the roman ruins nearby.
 As a result her ongoing inspiration is the natural world and the ancient and primitive marks and patterns created by both nature and humans.
 Centuries old rock formations.
 A scribble on an old school book.
 Driftwood.
 The first cave paintings.
 NASA imagery.
 Crumbling walls.
 Children’s drawings.

-Today she works both in nature, the dunes, lakes and beaches near her home, and from her studio in a 17th century building in Haarlem, NL.
+Today she works in the woodland, dunes and beaches near her home, and from her studio in a 17th century building in Haarlem, NL.
 This site is her studio’s digital home.